mschirrmeister/PKGBUILDs/core/linux-aarch64-msc/README.md

 ## Notes

+With the upgrade to kernel `6.18+`, **bcachefs** is no longer part of the mainline kernel and needs to be build as a DKMS module.

 With the upgrade to kernel `6.16+`, basic support for the **Rock 5B+** is present in the mainline kernel and the patches are no longer needed.

 With the upgrade to kernel `6.14+`, basic support for the **Orange Pi 5 Max** is present in the mainline kernel and the patches are no longer needed.